 If students need additional funds to cover their cost of attendance, they are eligible to file a FAFSA in order to be awarded a Med Direct Unsubsidized loan and a Direct GradPLUS loan (if needed.)
 The Med Direct Unsubsidized loan requires two items: Entrance Loan Counseling and a Master Promissory Note.
 Both of these can be completed here at the federal student loan website.

 Please email the Office of Financial Aid directly should you have questions regarding the Direct GradPLUS loan.

 Selected Professions Fellowships are awarded to third or fourth year female medical students.
 Award amounts range from $5,000 to $18,000.
-Applications for the Selected Professions Fellowships are open April 1 through December 1.
 For more information please go here.

 A scholarship is awarded to a qualifying graduate student who have demonstrated exceptional academic achievement/or financial need.
-The deadline for all applications is August 15, 2018.
+Applications are due in August.
 For more information please go here.

 The ASH Minority Medical Student Award Program (MMSAP) offers the chance to learn about the field of hematology, gain first-hand research experience, and get valuable guidance from both a research and career development mentor.
-Applications are due by January 15, 2019.
+Applications are due in January.